Joint Occupational Health and Safety Committee (JOHSC)

 - Communicate any work process or environment changes that may impact worksite health and safety to management

-- Identify potential safety hazards and making recommendations for corrective action to management
+- Identify potential safety hazards

 - Must occur at least once a month

-- Respond within 21 days in writing to any written recommendations from JOHSC when requested
+- Respond in writing within 21 days to any written recommendations from JOHSC when requested

 - Provide committee members time off from work with pay to prepare for and attend committee meetings and to carry out other functions and duties of the committee

-- Provide each committee member up to eight hours of annual educational leave with pay to attend health and safety training
+- Provide each committee member with up to eight hours of annual educational leave with pay to attend health and safety training

 - Provide the committee with the equipment, premises and clerical personnel necessary for carrying out its duties and functions